-Is Trisha Krishnan Planning to Get Married?
+Is Trisha Krishnan Planning to Get Married In Las Vegas?
 Find Out!

 Trisha Krishnan is undoubtedly one of the busiest actresses in the South film industry.
 Lately, the 36-year-old has been filming for quite a few projects simultaneously.
 That's not all!
 Trisha is also excited to make her comeback in Malayalam cinema with Mohanlal starrer Ram.
 Directed by Jeethu Joseph, its Trisha's first outing with the Malayalam superstar.